 Each robot must demonstrate a suitable fail-safe stop mechanism before it will be allowed to compete.

 Suitable safety stop mechanism:

 The robot builder is responsible for devising the safety stop mechanism.
 Some possibilities include:

 - Wired tether operated by the handler walking alongside the robot

 - Some wireless contrivance operated by the handler

 - Some other mechanism, with prior permission from the SRS.

 In any case the safety stop switch must be fail-safe: The robot handler must demonstrate that by dropping, or letting go of the stop mechanism the robot comes to an immediate stop and makes no further movement.
 The stop mechanism does not need to cut primary power as long as it can be demonstrated that the robot reliably comes to a complete halt.

 The safety stop mechanism may be built to allow the robot to continue its run after it is reengaged.
 The intent of this feature is to stop the robot and allow it to continue if, for example, a small child runs in front of the robot.
-The safety switch should be able to stop the robot rapidly and completely to prevent damage to itself or the environment.
+The safety switch should be able to stop the robot rapidly (within a few seconds all motion must stop) and completely to prevent damage to itself or the environment.
 The safety switch will not be used to stop the robot in order to reposition the robot or remove an obstacle like a garbage can from the robot’s path.
 If the robot is stopped temporarily, it may continue and the time during which the robot was paused will be subtracted from the final score.
 In other words, there is no time penalty for stopping the robot due to safety concerns.

 No other “remote” control beyond the safety stop is allowed.